CITI-KnowledgeManagementSystem/llm-rag-citi/test.md

-Based on the context provided, here are the details about Alex Jones:
+Thank you for providing the information about Alex Jones' first son.
+Based on the context, we now have the following details about Alex Jones:

 Name: Alex Jones
 Race: Caucasian
 Age: 25
 Wife: Alexandra Manopo

-Is there any specific question or information you would like me to assist you with related to Alex Jones?
+First Son: Bob Hedwig

+If you have any more information or specific questions related to Alex Jones, please feel free to ask.